goldsborough/lru-cache/README.md

 ## Description

 A *least recently used* (LRU) cache is a fixed size cache that behaves just like a regular lookup table, but remembers the order in which elements are inserted.
 Once its (user-defined) capacity is reached, it uses this information to replace the least recently used element with a newly inserted one.
-This is ideal for caching function return values, where fast lookup of complex computation is favorable, but a memory blowup resulting from caching all `(input, output)` pairs is to be avoided.
+This is ideal for caching function return values, where fast lookup of complex computation is favorable, but a memory blowup from caching all `(input, output)` pairs is to be avoided.

 We provide two implementations of an LRU cache: one has only the basic functionality described above, and another can be additionally supplied with a *time to live*.
 This is useful, for example, when caching resources on a server, where cache entries should be invalidated automatically after a certain amount of time, because they are no longer "fresh".

 Additionally, all our caches can be connected to *statistics* objects, that keep track of cache hits and misses for all keys and, upon request, individual keys (similar to `functools.lru_cache` in Python).
+You can also register arbitrary callbacks for hits, misses or accesses in general.

 ## Basic Usage

 The two main classes we provide are `LRU::Cache` and `LRU::TimedCache`.
 A basic usage example of these may look like so:

-`LRU::Cache`:
+__`LRU::Cache`__
 ```C++
 #include <iostream>
 #include "lru/lru.hpp"